azet/community_bash_style_guide/README.md

 * be as modular and plugable as possible and;
 * if a project gets bigger, split it up into smaller files with clear and obvious naming scheme
 * clearly document code parts that are not easily understood (long chains of piped commands for example)
-* never use unescaped variables - while it /might/ not always be the case that this could break something, conditioning yourself to do it in one way will benefit your code quality and robustness
+* never use unescaped variables - while it *might* not always be the case that this could break something, conditioning yourself to do it in one way will benefit your code quality and robustness.
+Like that:`${MyVariable}`

 ## Common mistakes and useful tricks